matthewfeickert-talks/talk-chep-2024/talk.md

 # Summary of ATLAS Columnar AGC Efforts

 .huge[
-* Development of a columnar ATLAS AGC implementation with full systematics is still ongoing
+* Development of a columnar ATLAS AGC demonstrator with full systematics is still ongoing
-* Columnar analysis tool efforts inside of ATLAS have been promising with CP tools showing performance increases
+* Columnar analysis tool efforts inside of ATLAS have been promising with CP tools showing performance increases and bespoke UI
-* ATLAS Open Data proving to be useful for research and community communication
 * Technical advancements from AMG research are being incorporated into ATLAS wide tooling
 * Contributions upstream to PyHEP community tools
+* ATLAS Open Data proving to be useful for research and community communication
 * Advancements in tooling are enabling researchers across career stages ]